Immigration Psychological Evaluation Pricing

 How much does an immigration psychological evaluation cost in California?

 Flat fees range from $1,500 to $2,500 depending on the case type.
 Asylum, VAWA, and T-visa evaluations are $2,000 each.
 U-visa evaluations are $1,800.
 Extreme hardship waivers (I-601 / I-601A) and cancellation of removal evaluations are $2,500 each.
 N-648 disability waivers and competency evaluations are $1,500 each.
 Standard turnaround is 5-7 business days.
 Priority rush (3 days) adds 50%; emergency rush (24 hours) adds 100%.
-Spanish interpretation is included at no extra cost.
+Professional interpretation available in most languages if needed.

 Are payment plans available?